 Given this extremal result, it is natural to ask how many comparable pairs may appear in set families over [n] of a given size.
 For the minimisation problem, Sperner's theorem shows that there need not be any comparable pairs in families of size $m \leq \binom{n}{\lfloor n/2 \rfloor}$.
 Kleitman [14] later completely resolved the problem for larger families, showing there is a nested sequence of extremal families consisting of sets as close to the middle levels as possible.
-He further conjectured that the same
+He further conjectured that the same families also minimise the number of k-chains, which are collections of k pairwise-comparable sets $F_1 \subset F_2 \subset \ldots \subset F_k$, for every k.
+Erdős [8] had earlier generalised Sperner's theorem to show that

 ^{}Sackler School of Mathematics and Blavatnik School of Computer Science, Tel Aviv University, Tel Aviv 69978, Israel, and School of Mathematics, Institute for Advanced Study, Princeton, NJ 08540, USA. nogaa@tau.ac.ul.
-Research supported in part by a USA-Israeli BSF grant, by an ISF grant, by the Israeli I-Core program and by the Oswald Veblen Fund.
+Research supported in part by a USA-Israeli BSF grant, by an ISF grant, by the Israeli I-Core program and by the Fund for Mathematics.